Orkis-Research/Quaternion-Recurrent-Neural-Networks/README.md

 Requirements
 ------------
-A GPU with a running CUDA install is required.
+A GPU with a running CUDA installation is required.
 ```bash
 pip install torch torchvision matplotlib
 ```